 Current abundance and distribution data are essential for effective management and protection of marine mammals.
 Until now, what we knew about whales in the offshore Gulf of Alaska came mainly from 19th and 20th century whaling records.
-Due to its remote location, vast geographic area, and challenging environmental conditions, marine mammals of the offshore Gulf have been largely unsurveyed by scientists.
+Due to its remote location, vast geographic area, and challenging environmental conditions, marine mammals of the offshore Gulf of Alaska have been largely unsurveyed by scientists.

 "Information on some species has been collected in the nearshore Gulf of Alaska since 1980, but there was a big data gap in offshore waters," says Rone.
 "We were excited to have the opportunity to explore an area that had never been surveyed to this extent."